saikitjk/ReadmeGenerator/hahaha.md

 ### __License__

-This project is licensed under Create your own
+This project is licensed under BDS3

 ### __Contributors__